The Sincura Tickets team have two mission statements; to be able to source any ticket for any event and to beat the market prices.

 Below are the ticket allocation we currently have access to through our suppliers, along with the show dates and prices.
 Please note tickets are very limited - and we need to submit your details (copy of passport and bio) to the fashion houses for approval.

 As with many events like these, the exact dates of each show are released closer to the time of the event.
-Currently we know the dates of the shows will take place between 26th September and 4th October 2022.
-Once the event organisers release the full schedule of the week, they will be made available here.

 There’s a new Schiaparelli shop-in-shop at Bergdorf Goodman in New York to christen.
 Roseberry’s giddy embrace of house founder Elsa Schiaparelli’s surreal aesthetic is red carpet gold, where more is always more.
 The bolder his haute couture creations have become, the bigger the celebrity coups.
 Who can forget the sight of Bella Hadid at the Cannes Film Festival this July in a daring plunge-front dress with only gold lungs covering her bare breasts?